Who we are

 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages within this website.

-As part of the registration process for our regular e-newsletter, we only collect your name and email address.
+As part of the registration process for our regular Involve e-newsletter, we only collect your name and email address.
 We use Mailchimp to send out the newsletter, and your details will be held on Mailchimp’s servers in the USA.
-Mailchimp has signed up to the EU-US Privacy Shield, which is one of the approved international agreements for protecting the data of EU citizens.
+Our agreement with Mailchimp is based on one of the approved means of protecting the data of UK citizens (it uses what are called the Standard Contractual Clauses, and you can see them here).
 We only send you our newsletter with your consent.

 The email address that you submit will not be stored within this website’s own database or in any of our internal computer systems.
 We don't rent or trade email lists with other organisations and businesses.